-Initial reports can be made to any concom member or directly to the reports number.
-A report can also be made to the info desk, or to whoever is staffing con suite.
-If the staffer who receives the report is not a concom member, they should immediately report it to a concom member; if a concom member is not in the immediate vicinity, the staffer should ask the person making the report to either wait for a concom member to arrive, accompany the staffer while they find a concom member, or provide contact information so the concom member can speak with them.
+Initial reports can be made to any concom member (identified by a red badge stripe) or directly to the reports number (617-544-0966).
+A report can also be made to the Info Desk or to Consuite staff.
+If the staffer who receives the report is not a concom member, they should immediately report it to a concom member; if a concom member is not in the immediate vicinity, the staffer should ask the person making the report to either wait for a concom member to arrive, accompany the staffer while he/she/they find a concom member, or obtain contact information so that the concom member can reach out to them.

-How do we handle reports made at the convention?
+How do we handle initial reports made at the conference?

-- Ask whether the person making the report needs medical care, and call 911 or on-site medical services if they do.
-(If the person appears to be injured or in shock but refuses medical care, call on-site medical services so a trained medic can assess their state.
-We cannot force medical care on anyone unless it's an emergency, but some emergencies are not immediately visible to laypeople.)
+- Ask whether the person making the report needs medical care, and call 911 if they do.
+We cannot force medical care on anyone unless it's an emergency, but some emergencies are not immediately visible to laypeople.

-- Ask the person to relocate to the designated quiet space or to a quiet space of the person's choosing (such as their hotel room or a friend's room).
+- Ask the person to relocate to a designated quiet space or to a quiet space of the person's choosing (such as their hotel room or a friend's room).

-- Invite the person to call a partner, friend, or other supporter if they don't already have someone with them.
+- Invite the person to call a partner, friend, or other supporter, if they haven’t already.

-- Tell the person that the concom member is going to make a call that will summon two responders: a listener and a procedures person.
+- Tell the person that the concom member is going to make a call that will summon two responders to assist them: a Listener and a Procedures Person.

 - Wait with the person until both of the responders arrive.

-The call will reach the responders directly.
-They will begin with the above steps 1-4 over the phone, ask the individual to withdraw to a location where they feel safe or provide directions to designated quiet space, and remain on the phone with the individual until they are all in the same space.
+If the initial report is made through the reports number (see # above), the call will reach the responders directly.
+The responders will begin with the above steps 1-4 over the phone and remain on the phone with the individual until they are all in the same space.

-Once the responders have met the person making the report
+What happens when the responders meet the person making the report?

 The two responders will:

-- Confirm that the person making the report has received any appropriate medical care or other urgent care, and help them get anything they still need.
+- Confirm that the person making the report has been offered any appropriate medical care or other urgent care, and help them get anything they still need.
 All other actions will be delayed until the person's immediate needs are met.

 - State that there will be no reprisals from Readercon for making or not making a report.

-- State that they are available to help the person making the report if they would like support with actions such as:
+- State that he/she/they are available to help the person making the report if they would like support with actions such as:

-- Seeking medical treatment via on-site medical services, calling 911, or going to a hospital.
+- Seeking medical treatment by calling 911 or going to a hospital.

-- State that if the procedures person feels that the subject of the report poses an active danger to con-goers, they will need to take action.
+- State that if the Procedures Person feels that the subject of the report poses an active danger to self or con-goers, they will need to take action.

-- Outline possible immediate actions, subject to ratification by the safety committee chair or their designated alternate:
+- Outline the following possible immediate actions, subject to ratification by the Safety Chair(s) or their designated alternate:

 - Summoning witnesses to obtain more information about what occurred.

-- Banning the subject of the report from the convention currently taking place.
+- Banning the subject of the report from the conference currently taking place.